yokai-php/batch-src/src/batch-symfony-framework/docs/ui.md

 ## Installation

-For the UI to be enabled, it is required that you have some optional dependencies:
+For the UI to be enabled, it is required that you install some dependencies:
 ```shell
 composer require symfony/translation symfony/twig-bundle
 ```